angular/angular/aio/content/guide/app-shell.md

 Use the CLI to automatically create the app shell.

 <code-example language="bash">
-ng generate app-shell --client-project my-app --universal-project server-app
+ng generate app-shell --client-project my-app
 </code-example>

-* `my-app` takes the name of your client application.
+* `client-project` takes the name of your client application.
-* `server-app` takes the name of the Universal (or server) application.

 After running this command you will notice that the `angular.json` configuration file has been updated to add two new targets, with a few other changes.